cppjames/cgolfer/README.md

 - `-t <input> <output>` - Adds a new test case with input `<input>` and output `<output>`.
 Any number of test cases can be added, and they all must be passed for the program to be considered correct.
 Example: `cgolfer -t a b -t "12 3" "23 4"` (find the shortest program that when given the string `a` produces the output `b` and when given `12 3` outputs `23 4`).
 Note that without any tests C Golfer will see any program that compiles as correct, so the resulting program will always be `main;`, unless the maximum number of characters is set to be less than 5, or a starting point is provided.

 - `-v` - Verbose mode (print all sources as they are being compiled and tested).

+- `-w <seconds>` - Set the maximum waiting time.
+If the generated program takes more than this number of seconds to execute, it is considered that the program does not pass the test and is discarded.
+Default is 3 seconds.